xdata-skylark/libskylark/python-skylark/doc/source/quick_start.rst

     everything.

-If you want to know more about the details continue reading the next section.
+In the next section we provide more in depth information and additional details on how the Vagrant setup works.
-We provide additional information on how to install on a cluster (see :ref:`cluster-label`) and running on AWS (see :ref:`aws-label`).
+Additionally we provide instruction on how to install on a cluster (see :ref:`cluster-label`) and running on AWS (see :ref:`aws-label`).

-Finally, to see the code in action head for the :ref:`examples-label` section.
+Finally, to see how the library can be used consult the :ref:`examples-label` section.

 .. _vagrant-label: